Paul Tulane

 Paul Tulane (May 10, 1801 – March 27, 1887) was an American philanthropist and donor.
-Born in Sherry Valley, near Princeton, New Jersey, to a prominent French merchant family, Tulane made his fortune from a retail and dry goods company.
+Born in Cherry Valley, near Princeton, New Jersey, to a prominent French merchant family, Tulane made his fortune from a retail and dry goods company.
 Later, he became one of New Orleans' most prominent pro-confederate philanthropists and the namesake of Tulane University, formerly known as the Medical College of Louisiana.

-Ancestry

-Paul Tulane's paternal great-grandfather was Pierre Urbain Tulasne (born 1709, Hommes, Indre et Loire – died 1749, Rillé), a merchant and master butcher in Rillé, France.

-Pierre Urbain Tulasne had two sons: Gatien Tulasne-Jaminière (1739, Rillé – 1783, Rillé), a seneschal of the lands and seigniories of Gizeux, royal notary in Baugé, and bailiff of the barony of Rillé; and Gatien Pierre Urbain Tulasne-Jaminière (1764, Rillé – 1823, Rillé), a royal notary in Baugé.
-The notary office in Rillé still exists at "1 rue de l'Eglise".
-Gatien Tulasne-Jaminière had two sons: Pierre Louis Mathurin Tulasne and Pierre Tulasne.